 Old Permic vocabulary drill

-The Cyrillic spelling of Old Permic words here follows Lytkin exactly; if you prefer, you can switch between Cyrillic and Romanized spellings using the buttons at the foot of the screen.
-The English definitions are mostly adapted from Lytkin’s Russian and Church Slavonic glosses, but I have also been guided by the contexts in which particular words occur in Old Permic and occasionally by reference works on modern Komi-Zyrian.
+The Cyrillic spelling of Permic words here follows Lytkin exactly; if you prefer, you can switch between the Cyrillic, Roman, and Permic (Stephanic) scripts using the buttons at the foot of the screen.
+Notice that the Anbur versions are generated mechanically from Lytkin’s phonemic orthography, and may not always coincide exactly with the spellings of the manuscripts (assuming a given word is even attested in the Permic script).
+The English definitions are mostly adapted from Lytkin’s Russian and Church Slavonic glosses.

 The program is primarily intended to be used with smartphones, although it may work on tablets, desktop computers, laptops, etc., as well.
 Users of iOS or Android devices can save an icon to their home screens and then run the program full-screen as though it were an installed app: just tap ‘Menu’ (in Chrome on Android) or ‘Share’ (in Safari on iOS), then ‘Add to home screen’.